 Payroll classes are open to several demographics, including those seeking entry-level work, experienced professionals and individuals preparing for optional certification.
-Classes are usually available through degree programs in accounting, human resource management and business administration at the associate's, bachelor's and master's degree level.
+Payroll classes are usually available through degree programs in accounting, human resource management and business administration at the associate's, bachelor's and master's degree levels.
 Some courses are also offered through certificate programs or as individual classes intended for professional advancement.

 Payroll Systems Course

 Common topics in payroll courses are taxation, how to classify employees, compliance with state and federal regulations, accounting, and recordkeeping

 Often divided into different tracks, payroll systems courses are a must for anyone responsible for complicated personnel processing systems.
 These courses provide instruction on how to deal with the variety of unique situations that occur within a larger payroll system.

 Through this course, students learn how to generate reports on payroll functions necessary for various regulatory and management tasks.
 Students are also introduced to leave accrual and hiring or separation policies.
 Some courses also cover the unique payroll requirements of non-resident workers.

 Payroll Accounting Course

 Payroll accounting courses are designed to allow students to compute potential employee wages and salaries and the amount withheld for income tax, unemployment compensation and social security.
 Students gain hands-on experience preparing the proper tax forms so they can help clients.
 Likewise, students track payroll records so they can fully grasp how much money goes into paying employees.

 Payroll administration courses address taxation methods, including the filing of forms W-2, W-3 and 941.
 In these payroll courses, students will study advanced topics in involuntary deductions, third-party sick pay reports, and the taxation of non-monetary benefits.